5 Worst Messy Trees for the Lazy Landscaper

 Almost everyone loves a beautiful tree.
 They offer us shade and sometimes fruit in the summer and windbreaks in the winter.
-In the spring they might produce lovely flowers, or maybe some brilliantly colored leaves in the autumn.
+In the spring, they might produce lovely flowers, and in the autumn, some brilliantly colored leaves.

 When you buy that new home in April, you might not realize that those majestic trees that won your heart at the showing may eventually make you despise your yard.
 If you hate extra lawn care as much as I do, then here are five specimens you may want to avoid.

 - Southern Magnolia (Magnolia grandiflora)

 - Northern Catalpa (Catalpa speciosa)

 Keep scrolling to learn why these trees are such a pain.
 At the bottom of the page, you will find a list of more messy trees to avoid, as well as a list of comparatively low-maintenance trees.

 1. Southern Magnolia (Magnolia grandiflora)

 As a proud Southerner, it is very difficult to insult this beautiful and traditional tree.
 Magnolias are a fragrant element of Southern culture.
 At one time, belles wanted to keep their skin as creamy and white as the flowers of this tree.